When Grief/Loss Hits Close to Home: Tips for Caregivers

 Dogan-Ates, A. (2010).
 Developmental differences in children’s and adolescents’ post-disaster reactions.
 Issues in Mental Health Nursing, 31, 470-476. doi:10.3109/01612840903582528

 Mayo Clinic Staff.
 (2014).
 Complicated Grief.
 Retrieved from: http://www.mayoclinic.org/diseases-conditions/complicated-grief/basics/definition/con-20032765

 © 2015, National Association of School Psychologists, 4340 East West Highway, Suite 402, Bethesda, MD 20814, 301-657-0270, www.nasponline.org

 NASP School Safety and Crisis Response Committee.
 (2015).
 When grief and loss hits close to home: Tips for caregivers.
 Bethesda, MD: National Association of School Psychologists.
 Bethesda, MD: National Association of School Psychologists.

-Benjamin Fernandez, Victoria A. Comerchero NCSP, Jacqueline A. Brown NCSP, Catherine Woahn, NCSP
+Contributors: Benjamin S. Fernandez MSEd, Victoria A. Comerchero NCSP, Jacqueline A. Brown NCSP, Catherine Woahn, NCSP